hcmcswop/ai-cookbook/README.md

 ### Sample use:
 * /art create 2 images with prompt " close up , a cat playing with toy , with a purple background, van gogh style".
 * /art create 2 images with prompt " A girl riding a motorbike, on mars, digital art".
-* /art create 2 images with prompt " A girl riding a motorbike, at saigon, with background is bitexco tower, oil painting".
+* /art create 2 images with prompt " A girl riding a motorbike in Saigon with the Bitexco Tower in the background, depicted in an oil painting.

 ### Please remember to download , the links will be expired after 3 hours.